-Some parents opt to make this leap right away, while others wait until their child has a foundation with visual beginner platforms such as Scratch or Blockly.
+Some parents opt to make this leap right away, while others wait until their child has a foundation with visual beginner platforms such as Scratch 3.0.

 Back in the day when I was learning to program, the options were limited.
 Figuring out the basics of coding was an exhausting process that required a lot of reading and experimenting.

 There were no online tutorials, and most documentation was geared toward people ages 18 and older.
 If you wanted to teach your child to code, you were quite limited when it came to proper resources – especially fun resources kids enjoy.

 Today, it’s a whole different story.
 There are a number of online coding apps that make coding fun and creative, and there are even many free options available.

 Here is a list of my favorite coding apps for youngsters who are interested in becoming future programmers.

 Code.org is a non-profit project dedicated to teaching kids of various ages and ability levels computer programming skills.
 The main goal of this organization is to present every student with the chance to master coding.

 Filled with an impressive number of game-like interactive lessons available in different languages and exclusive videos in which such figures as Bill Gates, Mark Zuckerberg, and even former President Barack Obama share their knowledge and opinions on the subject of coding – Code.org is truly a great place for getting kids excited about computer sciences and programming.